 - Bluish-black blotch on front of first dorsal fin

-- Lateral line curves gently to base of tail
+- Lateral line slopes gently from behind the gill cover to the tail

-Spanish mackerel are prevalent throughout Florida waters: inshore, offshore and nearshore.
-They are frequently found over grass beds and reefs.
-These mackerel are absent from north Florida waters in winter.
+Prevalent throughout Florida waters: inshore, offshore and nearshore.
+Frequently found over grass beds and reefs.
+Absent from north Florida waters in winter.

 Image Credit: © Diane Rome Peebles